BACK TO CONTENTS

 There is only one cure for this and that is to have the coil rewound.
 Nowadays that is done using very good temperature resistant epoxy resins virtually making them indestructible for the rest of your life.

-During the rewinding, its alo best to replace the Condenser/Capacitor in the rotor as well.
+During the rewinding, its also advised to replace the Condenser/Capacitor in the rotor as well if it is a wartime version or later.

 These were also never designed for an eternal life and although they might still work, you have more certainty by replacing them with more modern equivalents.